Garett Grist

-Garett Grist (born April 9, 1995 in Grimsby, Ontario, Canada) is a racing driver.
+Garett Grist (born April 9, 1995 in Grimsby, Ontario, Canada) is a racing driver, currently competing for Inter Europol Competition in the 2025 Le Mans Cup.

 Grist made his professional debut in the 2013 U.S. F2000 National Championship from Andretti Autosport.
-In 2014 moved up the Road to Indy ladder into the Pro Mazda Championship from Andretti Autosport.
+In 2014, he moved up the Road to Indy ladder into the Pro Mazda Championship from Andretti Autosport.
 He returned to the series in 2015 from Juncos Racing.
 He finished third in points with three wins.
-He returned to the team in series in 2016 but decided to move to Indy Lights with Team Pelfrey after scoring three podium finishes in the first seven races, but a dominant season by Patricio O'Ward put the championship logically out of reach.
-Grist made his Indy Lights debut at Road America.
+He returned to the team in series in 2016 but decided to move to Indy Lights with Team Pelfrey halfway through the season.